 Once your periodontal treatment is completed, your dentist may recommend more frequent checkups and cleanings.
 Regular dental visits and deep cleanings are important to keep periodontal disease under control.
 In some cases, your appointments may alternate between your general dentist and periodontist.

-Admittedly, treatment of periodontics might sound discouraging. however, you’ll be able to figure trained professionals to get your mouth back to good health.
+Admittedly, treatment of periodontics might sound discouraging. however, you'll be able to figure out trained professionals to get your mouth back to good health.
 And your best periodontal ‘treatment’ is prevention.
 Brush, floss, and get your teeth clean frequently to forestall periodically and even a lot of serious health issues.
-We’ll restore your healthy smile, from the within, out!
+We’ll restore your healthy smile, from within, and out!